 Spare Tyre is a leading participatory arts charity based in London.
-We’ve spent the last 40 years producing bold and powerful theatre with voiceless communities and individuals that inspires and challenges us all.
+We have spent the last 40 years producing bold and powerful theatre with voiceless communities and individuals: celebrating untold stories, transforming lives, challenging prejudice.

 Celebrating untold stories.
 Transforming lives.
 Challenging prejudice.